Family presents musical tribute to Harry Chapin

 “He’s one of the greatest songwriters of our generation and not many people are playing his songs,” Tom said.
 “He had been a documentary filmmaker, so I think his writing reflects that of finding interesting stories and following the character.
 He, more than anyone, could do those story songs.”

-Tom said people not as familiar with his brother’s music are being introduced the depth of his material
+Tom said people not as familiar with his brother’s music are being introduced to the depth of his material

 “It’s kind of like a festival with four different entities performing his great songs,” Tom said.
 “It’s great fun.”